editicalu/nordselect/README.md

 # NordSelect

-A fast library/CLI to find the perfect NordVPN server to connect to, based on given filters.
+A fast CLI and Rust crate to find the perfect NordVPN server to connect to, based on given filters.

 # Installation

+## Arch Linux

+If you're on Arch Linux, you can install the [`nordselect` AUR package](https://aur.archlinux.org/packages/nordselect).

+## Using Cargo

 To install the `nordselect` CLI using [Cargo (Rust package manager)](https://www.rust-lang.org/en-US/install.html), enter `cargo install nordselect`.

+## Pinging

-Because of the pinging functionality, you have to execute the following command:
+Because of the pinging functionality, you have to execute the following command if you want to use the ping feature:

-    sudo setcap cap_net_raw+ep ~/.cargo/bin/nordselect    # allow binary to send ping packets
+    # allow binary to send ping packets

-You might require the following packages:
-    # Ubuntu
-    apt install autoconf automake libtool gcc
+    sudo setcap cap_net_raw+ep ~/.cargo/bin/nordselect

-Official binaries (PPA for Ubuntu and AUR package for Arch Linux) will be available when nordselect is stabilized.
+Official binaries (PPA for Ubuntu and a binary AUR package) will be available when nordselect reaches the 1.0.0 release.

 # CLI Usage

-    nordselect [FILTER ..]
+    nordselect [FLAGS] [OPTIONS] [filter ..]

 Possible filters are:
 - A country (in [ISO 3166-1 alpha-2](//en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format)
 - A protocol (`tcp`, `udp`)
 - A servertype (`standard`, `p2p`, `tor`, `double`, `obfuscated`, `dedicated`)

+For a full list of options and flags, run `nordselect -h`.

 ## Examples

     # I don't care, just pick a server
     nordselect

     # A server in Latvia with P2P that supports p2p over tcp.
     nordselect lv tcp p2p

-    # A server that supports both Tor and double VPN
+    # A server that supports both Tor and double VPN.
+    # At the moment of writing, no such server is available.
     nordselect tor double

     # Use case: in combination with openvpn-nordvpn (Arch Linux):